 Client Counseling: Counseling clients regarding their consumer contract and warranty terms and business practices to eliminate terms and practices that are potentially problematic under applicable state and federal consumer protection laws; counseling clients regarding arbitration provisions and class action waivers in their consumer agreements.

 Director of Professional Development, Retention, and Associate Recruitment

-Mr. Santomauro directs the firm’s recruiting and professional development initiatives, which include the elimination of the firm’s summer associate program in lieu of recruiting lawyers who had completed judicial clerkships.
+Mr. Santomauro directs the firm’s recruiting and professional development initiatives, which include the elimination of the firm’s summer associate program in favor of the recruitment of lawyers who had completed judicial clerkships.
 By recruiting these attorneys who hold the “keys to the courthouse,” the firm is able to deliver immeasurable benefits and tremendous value to its clients.
-Under this policy, the firm has recruited more than 60 former judicial clerks, and today the firm boasts more than 100 former judicial clerks among its ranks.
-These lawyers provide clients with valuable, firsthand insight into the practices and preferences of specific judges, in addition to a well-developed knowledge of courthouse procedures.
+Under this policy, the firm has recruited more than 60 former judicial clerks, and today, the firm boasts more than 100 former judicial clerks among its ranks.
+These lawyers provide clients with valuable, firsthand insight into the practices and preferences of specific judges, in addition to well-developed knowledge of courthouse procedures.